NonSwag/awesome-folia/README.md

 The goal is to bring attention to both these projects and to Folia itself.

 > [!TIP]
-> You can suggest new plugins [here](https://github.com/NonSwag/awesome-folia/issues/new?template=suggest_plugin.yml), no need for a pullrequest.
+> You can suggest new plugins [here](https://github.com/NonSwag/awesome-folia/issues/new?template=suggest_plugin.yml), no need for a pull request.

 _This list is inspired by [BlockhostOfficial/folia-plugins](https://github.com/BlockhostOfficial/folia-plugins),
 which has been unmaintained for a while._